YazeedAlsaeed/Scrum_Project/README.md

 * Learned how to take decisions in terms of what language to use, what use case to work on, etc.
 * We delivered what we were requiered in time
 * We mastered Scrum methodolgy concepts and values.

+## How to run
+There exists two sprint in this project, one in the main directory, and the other on the Sprint-2 file.

+To run any sprint:
+* Open the specefied Django file.
+* Create virtual enviroment.
+* Run the command "Python manage.py runserver"
+* Open the specefied Flutter file.
+* Run the main.dart file (pre-setup for flutter required).